ramokz/phantom-camera/documentation/docs/core-nodes/phantom-camera-2d.md

 <Property propertyName="Zoom" propertyType="Vector2" propertyDefault="Vector2(1,1)">
 <template v-slot:propertyDescription>

-Applies a zoom level to the `PCam2D`, effectively overrides the `Zoom` property of the `Camera2D` node.
+Applies a zoom level to the `PCam2D`, which effectively overrides the `Zoom` property of the `Camera2D` node.

 </template>
 <template v-slot:setMethod>